meerachotai/benchmark_imprinting/README.md

 ### Options:
 ```
--o outdirectory (if it doesn't already exist it will be created)
+-o outdirectory (if it doesn't already exist it will be created, and all output will be stored here)
 -A strainA (for file and folder names)
 -B strainB (for file and folder names)
 -x name for strainA FASTA file